solaranamnesis/william-thomson/treatise-on-natural-philosophy-2/full-text-german.md

 len überschreiten, nicht merklich; sie ist also auf eine so dünne

-*) „On the Periodical Variations of Underground Temperäture.* Trans.
+*) "On the Periodical Variations of Underground Temperäture.* Trans.
 Roy.
 Soc.
 Edinb., March 1860.